Ecwid/ecwid-api-docs/includes/_add_to_cp.md

 At high level, it works this way:

-- When registering an app with us, you specify an URL of an iframe application page on your server
-- When installing the app, user authorizes your app and allows it to appear in their Control panel
+- User installs the application and allows it to add a new tab into the Ecwid Control Panel
-- As soon as the access is granted, an additional tab with your application will appear in the user Control panel
-- On this new tab, your application will appear in an iframe and the user will interact with it as it was a part of their Ecwid backend
+- After installation, a new tab shows the page content of your specified iframe URL
+- Ecwid provides [REST API](#rest-api-reference) and [JS SDK](#ecwid-javascript-sdk) for authentication and operation inside of the Ecwid Control Panel

 Below, you'll find more details on how to build a native app.
 Check out [Native applications guideline](/native-applications) to get the page ready for a review.